 In the second installment, I described two versions of Discovery, the "hero ship" of 2001.
 I emphasized the film version of Discovery; that is, the open-cycle gas-core nuclear-fission design the film's technical consultant, Frederick Ordway, described in the British Interplanetary Society magazine Spaceflight in 1970.

-This post picks up the 2001 story where my first post left off, then I will conclude the series by discussing a paper NASA Glenn researchers Craig Williams, Leonard Dudzinski, Stanley Borowski, and Albert Juhasz first presented in July 2001 and subsequently published as a NASA Technical Memorandum (TM) in March 2005.
-They describe a fusion-powered spacecraft meant to emulate 2001's Discovery spacecraft which they name Discovery II.
+This post picks up the 2001 story where my first post left off; then I will conclude the series by discussing a paper NASA Glenn researchers Craig Williams, Leonard Dudzinski, Stanley Borowski, and Albert Juhasz first presented in July 2001 and subsequently published as a NASA Technical Memorandum (TM) in March 2005.
+They described a fusion-powered spacecraft meant to emulate 2001's Discovery spacecraft which they named Discovery II.

 My first post ended with United States Astronautics Agency (USAA) bureaucrat-astronauts accidentally triggering an ancient alarm system.
 Radio waves blast from an alien black monolith in the Moon's great ray crater Tycho.
 The film 2001 then skips ahead 18 months, and we get our first look at Discovery, her crew, and their daily routine.

 As always, Clarke fills in missing details.
 The novel describes a host of robotic monitors scattered across the Solar System.
 Each in turn detects the radio signal from the Tycho monolith.
 Later we learn that data from the monitors enabled scientists on Earth to determine that the signal was directed at Saturn.
-In the movie, the signal was, of course, beamed at Jupiter.
+In the movie, of course, the signal was beamed at Jupiter.

 Fateful decisions are made at the highest level of the United States government.
 The ancient Tycho monolith and the signal aimed at Saturn are to be kept secret, ostensibly to prevent cultural shock and mass hysteria.